BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_09.md

 Go out and head up.
 You'll see some dialogue.
 Head down from here, you'll see a new path open up.
 Follow the new paths that keep opening up until you have to participate in a battle!

-**Pokemon Gargantuan.
+**Pokémon Gargantuan.
 Field: Rocky Field**
 - Steelix-Mega, Lv.
 75, @Sitrus Berry, Ability: Sand Force, Careful Nature, IVs: 31, EVs: 252/4/0/0/252/0
     - Earthquake
     - Stone Edge
     - Crunch
     - Heavy Slam

-Another single Pokemon boss, this time with a Mega Steelix.
+Another single Pokémon boss, this time with a Mega Steelix.
 Since it's slow you can wear it down with Special moves.
 Counter also works well if you can take a hit.

 **Relationship Point Choices:**
 - Beat Steelix on the first try (+3 Saphira, +1 Laura)